audreyqyfu/mrpc/README.md

 #Installation

-#1.
-Installation of the most recent version from GitHub:
+1. Installation of the most recent version from GitHub:
 First install the R package devtools available on CRAN, if it is not already installed.
 This package provides function install_github( ) that enables installing packages directly from github with the following command.
 Invoke R and then type with the following command:
 R> install.packages (“devtools”)
 R>library (devtools)

-install R packages that MRPC depends on before running the next line see details below
+#install R packages that MRPC depends on before running the #next line
+#see details below

 R>install_github ("audreyqyfu/mrpc")